Albert Shanker Grant Program

 - If a candidate is awarded an Albert Shanker Grant and withdraws from NBPTS process, he/she will not be eligible for a subsequent grant.

-After a candidate completes the National Board process, the candidate will be reimbursed for the cost of their first component provided that the candidate did not receive any form of reimbursement for their first component from any source.
+After a candidate completes the National Board process, the candidate will be reimbursed for the cost of their first component paid for out of pocket provided that the candidate did not receive any form of reimbursement for their first component from any other source.

-Name, Candidate ID #, year the grant was recieved
+Name, Candidate ID #, year the grant was received

 - Do teachers need to currently hold tenure to apply for the Shanker grant?